Ex-prosecutor in Trump probe ordered to testify before US Congress panel | Law-Order

 Ex-prosecutor in Trump probe ordered to testify before US Congress panel

-Manhattan District Attorney Alvin Bragg, a Democrat who got Trump indicted in the first ever criminal charges against a former president, last week sued Republican Representative Jim Jordan to block a subpoena for testimony from Mark Pomerantz, a former prosecutor who once led the office's Trump probe.
+Manhattan District Attorney Alvin Bragg, a Democrat whose office's investigation led to a grand jury indicting Trump in the first criminal charges against a former president, last week sued Republican Representative Jim Jordan to block a subpoena for testimony from the former prosecutor, Mark Pomerantz.
 The subpoena came from the House of Representatives Judiciary Committee, which Jordan chairs.

-A former prosecutor who once led the Manhattan district attorney's criminal investigation into former U.S. President Donald Trump must testify before a congressional committee, a U.S. judge held on Wednesday.
-Manhattan District Attorney Alvin Bragg, a Democrat who got Trump indicted in the first ever criminal charges against a former president, last week sued Republican Representative Jim Jordan to block a subpoena for testimony from Mark Pomerantz, a former prosecutor who once led the office's Trump probe.
+A former prosecutor who once led the Manhattan district attorney's criminal investigation into former U.S. President Donald Trump must testify before a congressional committee, a federal judge ruled on Wednesday.
+Manhattan District Attorney Alvin Bragg, a Democrat whose office's investigation led to a grand jury indicting Trump in the first criminal charges against a former president, last week sued Republican Representative Jim Jordan to block a subpoena for testimony from the former prosecutor, Mark Pomerantz.

 The subpoena came from the House of Representatives Judiciary Committee, which Jordan chairs.
 Pomerantz's deposition is scheduled for Thursday.
 After hearing arguments in federal court in Manhattan on whether to block the subpoena, U.S. District Judge Mary Kay Vyskocil issued a written ruling approving the subpoena but encouraging the parties to reach a compromise as to how the subpoena of Pomerantz would proceed.

 "Mr. Pomerantz must appear for the congressional deposition," Vyskocil wrote, adding in a reference to a phrase frequently used by Trump's critics, "No one is above the law."
-Less than an hour later, Bragg appealed to the 2nd U.S. Circuit Court of Appeals in Manhattan.
-He asked Vyskocil to delay Pomerantz's testimony until the appeal is heard, saying Jordan had not responded to a similar request.
+Bragg and Pomerantz both appealed to the 2nd U.S. Circuit Court of Appeals in Manhattan.
+Vyskocil later denied a request from Bragg to delay Pomerantz's testimony until his appeal is heard, saying she did not think his appeal was likely to succeed.

 In a statement, a spokesperson for Jordan said the decision shows "Congress has the ability to conduct oversight."
 Theodore Boutrous, a lawyer for Bragg, argued that Jordan was seeking to interfere in a local prosecution and "intimidate" the district attorney's office.